IOS-Assignment-3-Cinema/IOS-Assignment-3/README.md

 ## Project Overview

-The Cinema Booking Application is a SwiftUI-based project designed to provide a seamless movie booking experience.
+The CineQuick is a SwiftUI-based project designed to provide a seamless movie booking experience.
 The application allows users to:

 - Browse and select movies from a list of popular titles fetched from The Movie Database (TMDB).
 - Choose showtimes and book tickets for their preferred movies.